ToriEggers/Rhab_TE_Gene_GenomeEvolution/Data.md

 PS312
 ```
 My directories are set up so that RhabditinaPhylogeny contains the entire project, RhabditinaPhylogeny_NCBI contains all species/stains as their own directory, and then within each respective directory is the NCBI data for that species/strain.
 This includes mostly just fasta assemblies but for some species which are well annotated, like elegans, gff files from refseq as well.
 So, a path would look like: /RhabditinaPhylogeny/RhabditinaPhylogeny_NCBI/AF16/GCA_030370435.1_ASM3037043v1_genomic.fna.gz for example

+It takes some time to set up but it allows for easier automation for subsequent work.